ducksplash/WHIT/README.md

 --------------------------------------------------------------------------------------

-The clip in the video is a first rough draft of the first level, canonically taking place after the characters have been introduced.
 The first level is a Meat Packing Plant owned by the main antagonist, Tom Herron; a wealthy industrialist Kieron believes is at the centre of the case.

 In this scene, you will be on a telephone call with Kieron who will direct you to the Switch Room to turn on the power, and then to the computer in the Manager's Office to unlock the rest of the internal doors, check the CCTV feed and gather the first few clues in the form of some images and a Site Survey (the relevance of this is explained in the opening cut scene, which will be done waaaaaaay down the line)